Domaine Bornard – Memorable Wines

 RRP: $ (SOLD OUT)

-The Point Barre is made from the Poulsard (aka Ploussard) grape and is a light, delicate almost translucent red wine that gives off aromas of red currants, citrus and saddle leather with a touch of cinnamon.
-It is not high in alcohol (at a pleasant 12.5%) and it does not have aggressive tannins.
+This Point Barre is made from the Poulsard (aka Ploussard) grape and gives off aromas of red currants, citrus and saddle leather with a touch of cinnamon.

 The name, by the way, literally translates as “full stop”.
 So there is Ploussard, full stop, nothing else!
 This includes no added sulphites.